casper-borretzen/casper-borretzen.github.io/_posts/2024-06-09-roguelike-devlog7.md

 {% include bash_command.html bash_dir="~/Roguelike" bash_command="dotnet add package rlImgui-cs" %}

-When working with Raylib we'll use pointers when reading stuff like texture data from RAM.
+When working with Raylib we'll use pointers when reading stuff like texture data from memory.
 To allow the use of pointers in C# *[AllowUnsafeBlocks](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/language#allowunsafeblocks){:target="_blank"}* needs to be set to true in the .csproj file, additionally any method using pointers needs to include the *[unsafe](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/unsafe){:target="_blank"}* keyword.

 <div class="block-title">Roguelike.csproj:</div>